Gabi-git-email/ITF-ST3_Gabi/manual_testing_Jira_xPortal.md

 The final report shows that a number 10 tests have failed of a total of 1.

-A number of 2 total bugs were found, from which the priority is: 2 are high.
+A number of 2 total bugs were found, from which the priority is: 2 are highest.

 The objective of this test is to ensure there are no bugs in the aplication and ensure the quality of the product.
 For the test scope a percentage of 80% was coverd, and all reported bugs where fix.